- What This Article Covers

 Wage and hour laws prohibit an employer from firing an employee for complaining about wage-and-hour-related issues.
 These complaints could be being denied breaks, failing to pay the minimum wage, illegally retaining a portion of tips or failing to pay overtime.

-Leave laws prohibit an employer from terminating an employee due to taking leave in accordance with state laws, workers’ compensation laws, paid sick leave, or the Family and Medical Leave act.
+Leave laws prohibit an employer from terminating an employee due to taking leave by state laws, workers’ compensation laws, paid sick leave, or the Family and Medical Leave act.

 Workers’ compensation laws prohibit an employer from firing or penalizing an employee for filing a workers’ compensation claim for an injury that was sustained on the job.